 The statutory federal tax rate used for the years ended December 31, 2018, and December 31, 2017 is 21% and 35%, respectively.
 A major component of the effective tax rate was due to the release of valuation allowance during both periods.
-The Company released approximately \$125.6 million of valuation allowance against federal and state net operating losses, and reduced IRC Section 382 limitations by approximately \$16.6 million on these net operating losses during the year ended December 31, 2017, the Company recorded a tax benefit for approximately \$123.2 million of which approximately \$115.9 million which primarily reflected the impact of the 2017 Tax Act on the deferred tax liability related to indefinite-lived intangible assets.
+The Company released approximately \$125.6 million of valuation allowance against federal and state net operating losses, and reduced IRC Section 382 limitations by approximately \$16.6 million on these net operating losses during the year ended December 31, 2018.
+During the year ended December 31, 2017, the Company recorded a tax benefit for approximately \$123.2 million of which approximately \$115.9 million which primarily reflected the impact of the 2017 Tax Act on the deferred tax liability related to indefinite-lived intangible assets.